ietf-rats/draft-birkholz-rats-uccs/draft-birkholz-rats-uccs.md

 provided through the transfer protocol and thus omitted from the information in a CWT without compromising the intended goal of authenticity and integrity.
-If a mutually Secured Channel is established between two remote peers, and if that Secure Channel provides the correct properties, it is possible to omit the protection provided by COSE, creating a use case for unprotected CWT Claims Sets.
+If a mutually Secured Channel is established between two remote peers, and if that Secure Channel provides the required properties (as discussed below), it is possible to omit the protection provided by COSE, creating a use case for unprotected CWT Claims Sets.
 Similarly, if there is one-way authentication, the party that did not